-- Access to grass sports pitches (for rugby, football, cricket, etc – University Parks and the rec ground (shared with Queen’s College).
+- Access to grass sports pitches for rugby, football, cricket, etc – University Parks and the rec ground (shared with Queen’s College).

 The Oxford University Sports Complex is on Iffley Road, just a short walk or cycle from Teddy Hall.
 Facilities there include a swimming pool, gym, running track, water-based 3G astro-turf, grass pitches, badminton courts and tennis courts.